anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Note that this document utilizes a more generic terminology regarding PKI management operations to be independent of a specific enrollment protocol terminology certification request:
-: describes the request of a certificate with proof of identity
+: message requesting a certificate with proof of identity

 certification response:
-:describes the answer to the certification request
+: message providing the answer to a certification request

 attribute request:
-: describes the request of content to be included in the certification request
+: message requesting content to be included in the certification request

 attribute response:
-: describes the describes the answer to the attribute request
+: message providing the answer to the attribute request

 CA Certs request:
-: describes the request of CA certificates.
+: message requesting CA certificates

 CA Certs response:
-: describes the describes the answer to the CA Certs request
+: message providing the answer to a CA Certs request

 certificate confirm:
-: describes a confirmation message to be used if a backend PKI requires a confirmation of the certificate acceptance by a pledge.
+: message stating to the backend PKI that the requester of a certificate received the new certificate and accepted it

 PKI/registrar confirm:
-: describes an acknowledgement of the PKI to the certificate confirm
+: acknowledgment of the PKI on the certificate confirm

 # Basic Requirements and Mapping to Solutions {#req-sol}